masher92/GEOG_5790/Assignment2/ReadMe.md

 The tool can be executed using "RunProgram.py" either using the [command line](https://www.pythoncentral.io/execute-python-script-file-shell/) or opening the [Python IDLE](https://www.pitt.edu/~naraehan/python3/getting_started_win_first_try.html) or [Spyder](https://www.spyder-ide.org/) and pressing F5.

 Before the tool can be executed, "myconfig.py" must be edited to provide filepaths to the following data:
-* A tiff file of slope data.
-* A tiff file of elevation data.
 * A shapefile containing a polygon outline of an area of interest.
+* Raster slope dataset (TIFF) (NB: this can cover a wider area than the AOI, it will be trimmed).
+* Raster elevation dataset (TIFF) (NB: as above.)
+* An existing shapefile of peat depth sample points, if it exists.
 The user can also specify preferences to the sampling conditions.
-If the user has already got a dataset of peat depth samples, then a filepath should also be supplied to this/

 Filepaths must also be provided for saving the outputs of the tool, which include:
 * A dataframe containing the identified sampling locations.